AkibBagwan07/babysteps/README.md

 - Tip upvotes/downvotes
 - Email-based authentication

-### This project is built for assessment purposes.
+### This project is developed as part of a fullstack assessment.